Last Updated on

 What Are the Pros and Cons of Hawley Retainer?

 When an orthodontic treatment has been completed, it is common for a Hawley retainer to be fitted and used.
 If you are unfamiliar or new to orthodontic work, then you may be wondering what is Hawley retainer?
 Knowing more about this retainer along with listening to your orthodontist will help you in deciding if this is the right retainer for you or your family.

-What Is Hawley Retainer?
+What is Hawley Retainer?

-A Hawley retainer is a piece that is placed inside of your mouth after orthodontic treatment has been completed.
+A Hawley retainer is a piece that is placed inside your mouth after orthodontic treatment has been completed.
 The retainer will help to keep your teeth in place in order to keep the high quality work that has been done.
 It can also help in completing any minor movements that may need to be done.

 The Hawley retainer is typically made up of three parts that flow together to make one piece.
 In some Hawley retainers, a fourth part is also included.

 The base of the retainer is an acrylic piece that fits into the roof of your mouth or along the bottom gum line below your tongue.
 The base gives the other parts of the retainer the support they need.
 They come in a design that is clear or can be a variety of different colors and designs as well.